Cross-Cutting Data Analysis

 We use advanced statistical methods to tie cause and effect together.
 These methods include machine learning, regression analysis, etc. Historical trends can reveal which factors likely drive performance in the sustainment picture.

-IDA has worked with military and civilian sponsors to construct end-to-end simulation models in the OPUS/SIMLOX suite for maritime and aviation weapon systems to investigate the strategic levers that drive readiness.
-Bottom-up emulations of real sustainment systems that explicitly model spares, personnel, operations, and maintenance are a powerful way to tie funding decisions to their impact on readiness.
+IDA has worked with military and civilian sponsors to construct end-to-end simulation models using Opus Suite's Simulation and Predictive Analytics (SIMLOX) software for maritime and aviation weapon systems to investigate the strategic levers that drive readiness.
+Bottom-up emulations of real sustainment systems that explicitly model spares, personnel, operations and maintenance are a powerful way to tie funding decisions to their impact on readiness.
 These models enable predictions on how specific investments can cause changes to fleet readiness.

 Data Access and Tool Development

 IDA has experience in the development of sustainment data tools to process raw data into workable end products.
 Sustainment analysis requires extensive data to properly model the complex and variable processes involved in a sustainment system, which are often scattered across multiple organizations.
 Tool development builds consensus within the sustainment community and lowers the barrier for performing meaningful analysis.
-IDA is uniquely positioned to build these tools, conduct studies, and share it all with the DOD.
+IDA is uniquely positioned to build these tools, conduct studies and share them with the DOD.

 Decision Support

-IDA staff leverages its deep understanding of sustainment processes and data to make cost estimates critical to the department.
-These estimates provide DOD with the insight into whether they should pursue decisions such as approving full-rate production of a weapon system or should sign a performance-based logistics contract.
+IDA staff leverages its deep understanding of sustainment processes and data to make cost estimates critical to the DOD.
+These estimates provide the DOD with insight into whether they should pursue decisions such as approving full-rate production of a weapon system or signing a performance-based logistics contract.